emlyn/sonic-pi-tool/README.md

 sudo cp sonic-pi-tool.py /usr/local/bin/
 ```

-`sonic-pi-tool.py` should be compatible with both Python 2.7+ and Python 3.6+.
+`sonic-pi-tool.py` should be compatible with both Python 2.7+ and Python 3.6+,
+but it hasn't been tested extensively, so if you have trouble running it please file an issue.

 ## Usage